-This represents a fundamental business transformation as the company moved from clinical trials to commercial operations with their first approved product.
-The FDA approval and successful product launch validates years of R&D investment and establishes SLNO as a commercial player in the rare disease space, specifically treating Prader-Willi syndrome.
+This represents a fundamental business transformation as the company moved from drug development to revenue generation, with first prescriptions delivered in April 2025.
+The approval of their lead product candidate marks a critical milestone that validates years of R&D investment and opens significant market opportunities in the rare disease space.

 Equity base grew 83.6% — retained earnings accumulation or equity issuance strengthening the balance sheet.